When things are uncertain or different, trying to achieve a sense of normality may help you to cope.

 It has been no different in lockdown.
-Crystal Palace's Andros Townsend explains how he structures his day at home.
+Crystal Palace's Andros Townsend explained last year how he structured his day at home.

-Manchester City's Kevin De Bruyne has to structure his training around looking after two young boys at home with his wife.
+Manchester City's Kevin De Bruyne admitted he had to structure his training during lockdown around looking after two young boys at home with his wife.

 "We have found a routine that we are happy with, they [the boys] feel comfortable with, and I think that is, for all the people, the most difficult task."

-Southampton midfielder Oriol Romeu starts his day with a walk outdoors.
-"It's keeping me in a good shape and making sure whenever we come back we're in a good state," he says.
+Southampton midfielder Oriol Romeu started his day with a walk outdoors.
+"It's keeping me in a good shape and making sure whenever we come back we're in a good state," he said.

-And he is disciplined enough to maintain his routine throughout the day, even for the things he enjoys, such as Netflix’s Money Heist.
+And he said he stayed disciplined enough to maintain his routine throughout the day, even for the things he enjoys, such as Netflix’s Money Heist.

 "It's so addictive, you cannot stop watching," he says.
 "I just have to watch one a day.
 Otherwise, I'll watch it all in one day.
 It's my goal or prize for the day and I enjoy it."